 Nearly 3.700 visitors per month and almost 6.000 page impressions per month on average demonstrate the large and growing interest in our website and the issue of Urban Improvement Districts, especially in Germany.

 The initially North-American model of Urban Improvement Districts is still a fairly new instrument for urban development in Europe and Germany.
-Today you will find BID-legislation and projects only in the UK, the Republic of Ireland and nine of the 16 German states (Bundeslander): Baden-Wuerttemberg, Berlin, Bremen, Hamburg, Hesse, North Rhine Westphalia, Saarland, Saxony and Schleswig-Holstein.
-Almost 45 BIDs are in implementation in these German states, some of them running their second term already.
+Today you will find BID-legislation and projects only in the UK, the Republic of Ireland and ten of the 16 German states (Bundeslander): Baden-Wuerttemberg, Berlin, Bremen, Hamburg, Hesse, North Rhine Westphalia, Rhineland-Palatinate, Saarland, Saxony and Schleswig-Holstein.
+More than 50 BIDs are in implementation in these German states, some of them running their second term already.

 The Free and Hanseatic City of Hamburg, one of the 16 German states, was first to introduce a BID-legislation in Germany in 2005.